If you’re looking for a reliable DIY guide for starting an LLC in West Virginia, look no further.

 Agent of Process Service

-It can be a lot easier, though, to use an LLC formation service like IncFile or Northwest Registered Agent, so we highly recommend it.
-Not only will they take care of business formation requirements, but they’ll also include a free agent of process service.
-Or, if you’d rather start your West Virginia LLC on your own, you can use a national agent of process service to cover your agent duties.
+It can be a lot easier, though, to use an LLC formation service like ZenBusiness (or even IncFile), so we highly recommend it.
+Not only will they take care of business formation requirements, but they’ll also include a free registered agent service.
+Or, if you’d rather start your LLC on your own, you can use a national online service to cover your agent duties.

 During the life of your LLC you may, at some point, need to change your agent of process.
 Perhaps you want to switch from an individual to a professional service, or maybe your existing agent of process resigns.
 Either way, you’ll want to make the change as soon as possible because operating without an agent on file can lead to administrative dissolution.